What is streaming

 The advantages of the Salesforce Streaming Connector can be easily seen by changing the value of, for example, the website of an account: the change is almost immediately reflected in our MySQL database.

-DBSync’s Salesforce Streaming Connector allows us to link Salesforce to another application in practically real time.
+DBSync’s Salesforce Streaming Connector allows us to link Salesforce to another application in almost real time.

-However, there are a few aspects to consider namely, the setting up of the schedule with a repeating frequency of one minute, the limitations on the trigger’s query, and the mapping of ids.
+However, there are few aspects to consider - namely, the setting up of the schedule with a repeating frequency of one minute; the limitations on the trigger’s query; and, the mapping of IDs.